mediaic/Python_OpenCV_Lab/Lab_1/Readme.md

 1. Perform PCA on the **training set**.
 Save the **mean face** and the first **three** eigenfaces.
 	- save to [mean.png], [1.png], [2.png], [3.png]
 	- Be careful the values in eigenvectors after PCA !  (*cv2.PCACompute()*)
+	- Bonus: you can implement your own PCA function !!
 	- hint: 　255 * (shifted **x**/ max(shifted **x**))

 2. Take **7_2.png**, and project it onto the above PCA eigenspace.
 Reconstruct this image using the first n = 3, 100 eigenfaces.
 For each n, compute the mean square error (MSE) between the reconstructed face image and **7_2.png**.
 Please save these reconstructed images, and record the corresponding MSE values.